1. Accu-Glide sealed bearing system uses 12 sealed bearings for easy and precise movement.

 The first is the indexed alignment system that locks the guide tubes to the frame of the saw.
 This is called the Accu-Square.
 Adjustments can be made in 1/32″ indexed increments on the guide tubes and once in position, the index is locked in place with a screw.
 This way the machine will be square within 1/64″ or better over the length of the cut.
 This is done at our factory.
 Other panel saws are adjusted with a dead blow mallet, whacking the machine either left or right.
 (I am not making this up, it is in their owners manual.)

-A similar indexing system is used when adjusting the material roller fence to the machine on our full size 10 ft. wide machines called the Accu-Fence.
+The second reason is that our rollers are always aligned and square to our guide tubes.
+A similar indexing system to the Accu-Square is used when adjusting the material roller fence to the machine on our full size 10 ft. wide machines called the Accu-Fence.
 The right fence is adjusted at the factory and locked into place to ensure all of the rollers are in alignment with the left fence.
 Competing panel saws have adjustable inner material roller wheels on a cam hub.
 These must be aligned with the two outside fixed material rollers.
 The problem with this is that you are supposed to take off their stand, lay their machine on a table and use a 10 ft. straight edge to align the rollers.
 (I am not making this up.
 It is in their Owner’s manual.)
 So, who owns a 10 ft. straight edge to do this or the time to take off the stand and lay it flat?
 Did I mention they also want you to make a squaring tool?

 Lastly, our bearing system uses sealed steel bearings for accurate and smooth movement of the carriage.
 Three bearings are mounted on two brackets on each corner of the machine.
 It is not as cheap as using the U-bolt and nylon rings that makes the bearing system of other machines but does make a much more accurate machine, and that is what we are about.
 Making a better machine at an exceptional value.